openwisp/openwisp-utils/docs/developer/custom-fields.rst

 This extends Django's `DecimalField
 <https://docs.djangoproject.com/en/4.2/ref/models/fields/#decimalfield>`_
-and provides additional functionality for handling positive integer fields with a fallback value.

-The field will returned the **fallback value** whenever the field is set to ``None``.
+and provides additional functionality for handling decimal fields with a fallback value.
+The field will return the **fallback value** whenever the field is set to ``None``.

 .. code-block:: python